 The US program insurance sector has transformed itself from an esoteric and sometimes maligned “problem child” of the P&C industry to become one of its fastest growing most vibrant areas, drawing a surge of investor interest, innovation and activity.

-Program Manager – the new free-to-read monthly ezine from The Insurer – delivers in-depth coverage of the sector from our team of experienced journalists on the ground in the US.
+Program Manager – the free-to-read monthly ezine from The Insurer – delivers in-depth coverage of the sector from our team of experienced journalists on the ground in the US.
 Based on the core high value content published by The Insurer, we bring readers exclusive news, analysis and commentary on the latest developments in this rapidly changing sector.

 The target audience of Program Manager will include program administrators, MGA/MGUs, program insurers, program fronting carriers, reinsurers, reinsurance brokers, insurtechs, wholesale brokers, retail brokers, M&A advisors, and ancillary service providers.